-Everyone can use estate planning and a will, whether you are rich, poor, young or old.
+Everyone can use estate planning and a will, whether you are rich, poor, young, or old.
 If you do not have a will, the state of North Carolina will decide how your assets will be distributed through its intestacy laws.
 Estate planning and a properly drafted will and/or trust can provide for asset distribution to your spouse, children, grandchildren and/or other family.
-For those with substantial assets, consideration must me made for Federal and North Carolina tax laws.
+For those with substantial assets, consideration must be made for Federal and North Carolina tax laws.

-In addition to wills and trusts, many individuals need health care agency designations, living wills and general powers of attorney.
+In addition to wills and trusts, many individuals need healthcare agency designations, living wills, and general powers of attorney.

 We also have over four decades of experience representing clients who are contesting wills or defending against the construction of a will.
-Wills and trusts can be set aside in certain circumstances, such as when the person who executed the will or trust agreement lacked mental capacity to sign the document or when that person was subjected to the undue influence of another person.
+Wills and trusts can be set aside in certain circumstances, such as when the person who executed the will or trust agreement lacked the mental capacity to sign the document or when that person was subjected to the undue influence of another person.

 An estate plan is not limited to a will; you can set up a variety of legal arrangements to safeguard your assets.
 Trusts can hold assets for safekeeping, and your estate plan can also encompass living wills and powers of attorney, Our attorneys can handle all of these matters.
 Call our Smithfield, North Carolina office at (919) 934-6187, or toll-free at (800) 280-6676 or our Cleveland/Garner office at (919) 661-2005.
 You can also contact us through this website.
 For more information on our legal practices, visit our legal services page.